 According to state law, a substantial factor in causing a type of harm is a factor that a reasonable person would consider to have contributed to the harm.
 It must be more than a remote or trivial factor.
 Further, it does not have to be the only cause of the harm.3

-In California, a plaintiff has to prove the following to successfully establish a defendant’s negligence:
+In California, you have to prove the following to successfully establish a defendant’s negligence:

-- the defendant owed the plaintiff a duty of care,
+- the defendant owed you a duty of care,

 - the defendant breached such duty, and

-- the defendant’s negligence was both the proximate and actual cause of the harm to the plaintiff.4
+- the defendant’s negligence was both the proximate and actual cause of the harm to you.4

 For additional help…